nextstrain/ncov/README.md

 ## Genomic epidemiology notes

 Site numbering and genome structure uses [Wuhan-Hu-1/2019](https://www.ncbi.nlm.nih.gov/nuccore/MN908947) as reference.
 The phylogeny is rooted relative to early samples from Wuhan.
-Temporal resolution assumes a nucleotide substitution rate of 5 &times; 10^-4 subs per site per year.
+Temporal resolution assumes a nucleotide substitution rate of [0.8 &times; 10^-3 subs per site per year](http://virological.org/t/phylodynamic-analysis-176-genomes-6-mar-2020/356).
 There were SNPs present in the nCoV samples in the first and last few bases of the alignment that were masked as likely sequencing artifacts.

 ## Developer notes